caprenter/bradfordsoundartists/index.markdown

 ## Bradford Sound Women Network

 There is some cross over between Bradford Sound Artists and the [Bradford Sound Women Network](https://www.facebook.com/profile.php?id=100086324751416).
-They also meet at Fuse Art Space.
+They also meet at Fuse Art Space on the first Saturday of the month.

 ## Meetings